SSWConsulting/SSW.Roles/development.md

 - I am comfortable having my code reviewed by other developers

 ### Internal Contributions
-- Engage with the wider Team e.g., at lunch, playing games etc.
+- Engage with the wider Team e.g. at lunch, playing games etc

 ## Software Developer
 I am confident working with stakeholders and can deliver value.
 I always strive to learn and improve in all aspects of my role.